 Pronouns and time words shift too

-You’re now reporting from a different point of view — so update the words that depend on it:
+You’re now reporting from a different point of view, so update the words that depend on it:

-- I → he/she, my → his/her, we → they
+- I to he/she, my to his/her, we to they

-- tomorrow → the next day
+- tomorrow to the next day

-- yesterday → the day before
+- yesterday to the day before

-- now → then
+- now to then

-- here → there
+- here to there

-- this → that
+- this to that

 When NOT to shift